Better profitability through improved store replenishment

 - Management of the replenishment process becomes more straight-forward as operational goals can be deployed through replenishment parameters rather than extensive training of store personnel.
 By adjusting replenishment parameters, it is possible to control whether more emphasis is put on high shelf availability or minimized obsolescence costs.
 The replenishment goals can also be set individually for the different product groups.

-How does automated store ordering work?
+How does automatic store ordering work?

-The basic idea of automated store ordering is simple.
+The basic idea of automatic store ordering is simple.
 The replenishment system monitors each outlet’s sales and compares it to the calculated stock position and possibly to a demand forecast.
 The system uses this information to make an order or order suggestion that keeps stock at the desired level.

 Figure 4.
 Basic idea of automated store ordering.